HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 4. Proposed approach and work plan

-G. Project team, roles, and relevant experience of key staff
+6. Project team, roles, and relevant experience of key staff

-configurations, and 8CADAintegretion
+configurations, and SCADA integration

 8